SaturnCassini/fortune-contracts/README.md

 The FORTUNE tokens have unlimited supply, but can only be minted by Saturn Series Legend NFT holders

-The output of good or bad has been randomized.
+The output of good or bad has been naively randomized, it uses a mix of `block.prevrandao`, `block.timestamp`, and the optional gwei sent as a tribute (`msg.value`) to calculate if the event is GOOD or BAD.

-The game consists on using any means possible to get as many GOOD fortune events emited for burning the FORTUNE tokens.
+The challenge of the game consists on using any means possible (MEV) to get as many GOOD fortune events emited for burning the FORTUNE tokens.